Print Options

 Mathematics and astronomy are often taught as packaged universal truths, independent of time and context.
 Their history is assumed to be one of revelations and discoveries, beginning with the Greeks and reaching final maturity in modern Europe.
 This narrative has been roundly critiqued for decades, but the work of rewriting these histories has only just begun.
 This course is designed to familiarize students with a growing literature on the history of mathematics and astronomy in regions which now make up the global south.
 It is structured as a loosely chronological patchwork of counterexamples to colonial histories of mathematics and astronomy.
 Thematic questions include: How were mathematical and astronomical knowledge conjoined?
 How were they embedded in political contexts, cultural practices, and forms of labor?
 How did European scientific modernity compose itself out of the knowledges of others?
 Where necessary, we will engage with older historiographies of mathematics and astronomy, but for the most part we will move beyond them.
 No mathematics more advanced than highschool geometry and algebra will be assumed.
 However, those with more mathematical preparation may find the course especially useful.

-Instructor(s): Prashant Kumar Terms Offered: Autumn
+Instructor(s): Prashant Kumar Terms Offered: Spring

 ASTR 39900.
 Reading And Research: Astronomy.
 300.00 Units.